 Always Mix at the same Volume to feel the difference between mixes

-set the volume of the RME to what you like (Max 85dB, for myself romain 75dB), your speakers are now calibrated, now always mix at 2 o'clock
+set the volume of the Sound card (eg:RME) to what you like ( in Gerneral Max 85dB, but for myself "romain" : 75dB), your speakers are now calibrated, now always mix at 2 o'clock.

-- Put Pink Noise in the daw at -20dB.
+Put Pink Noise in your daw at -20dB.
 Use an SPL App (C Slow threshold), and be sure you get the same amount of dB when pan Left and Right.(Max 85dB)

 Impedance Amp & Speakers